-Communicate understanding of a topic by writing an argument taking one side of a debate.
+Communicate understanding of a topic by writing an argument taking one side of a debate, and acknowledge the opposing claim.

-- 1 Identify claims supporting an argument in multiple documents about the same topic. - 2 Decide whether these claims are supported by evidence. - 3 Construct an argument that explains your opinion about whether schools should delay start times for adolescents.
+- 1 Identify claims and evidence supporting an argument in multiple documents about the same topic. - 2 Decide whether the evidence in these documents convincing and explain why. - 3 Construct an argument that explains your opinion about whether schools should delay start times for adolescents.
+In your argument, acknowledge the opposing claim.

 Using the information in these documents and other relevant information introduced in class, write an argument explaining your position on whether schools should have later start times.
+Be sure to acknowledge the opposing claim.